Real $K$-Theory for $C^*$-Algebras: Just the Facts: Introduction

 This success led to a spectacular flowering of work in functional analysis in the 1970's that continues, using complex $K$-theory and Kasparov theory as primary tools.
 For example, the on-going classification of simple, separable, nuclear complex $C^*$-algebras relies heavily upon the Elliott invariant, which is built on complex $K$-theory.

 Real $K$-theory was not as popular.
-For example, there are several different modern texts on complex $K$-theory for $C^*$-algebras, such as \cite{Blackadar}, \cite{Hatcher}, \cite{H}, \cite{K}, \cite {RLL}, but none for real $K$-theory.
-However, there has been a steady stream of results for $KO$ - both for spaces and for $C^*$-algebras during this period, and in the last ten years its usefulness in various areas of mathematics has been established.
-For example, in Loring and Sorensen \cite{LS} (2016), $KO$-theory for real $C \sp *$-algebras was used to prove that almost commuting pairs of real $n \times n$ matrices can be approximated in a uniform way, independent of $n$, by exactly commuting pairs of matrices.
+For example, there are several different modern texts on complex $K$-theory for $C^*$-algebras, such as \cite{Blackadar}, \cite{Hatcher}, \cite{H}, \cite{K}, \cite {RLL}, but only \cite{Schr} for real $K$-theory.
+However, there has been a steady stream of results for $KO$ - both for spaces and for real $C^*$-algebras during this period, and in the last ten years its usefulness in various areas of mathematics has been established.
+For example, in Loring and Sorensen \cite{LS} (2016), $KO$-theory for real $C \sp *$-algebras is used to prove that almost commuting pairs of real $n \times n$ matrices can be approximated in a uniform way, independent of $n$, by exactly commuting pairs of matrices.
 This result extends to the real case what had been proven in the complex case much earlier by Lin \cite{Lin}.

 There have been serious applications in algebraic topology as well. $KO_*$ plays a fundamental role in providing obstructions for the existence of a metric of positive scalar curvature on a compact manifold.
 It interacts with various versions of the Baum-Connes conjecture, and helps bring light to orbifold string theories in physics.
-For all of these matters and much more, we refer to Rosenberg's deep and valuable survey article \cite{R} .
+For all of these matters and much more, we refer to Rosenberg's deep and valuable survey article \cite{R}.

 There has been a recent resurgence of interest in various problems in physics related to the Cartan classification of symmetric spaces, though the physicists would better describe it as studying symmetries in the atomic structure of matter.
 This generally involves $KO$-theory (since 8 of the 10 classes are related to $KO$, as we shall explain).
-Topological insulators and tilings are especially fertile areas for $K$ and for $KO$, as witness, for example, the work of Stone et al \cite{Stone}, Hastings and Loring \cite{HL} and Akkermans, Don, Rosenberg, and Schochet \cite{ADRS}.
+Topological insulators and tilings are especially fertile areas for $K$ and for $KO$, as witness, for example, the work of Stone et al \cite{Stone}, Hastings and Loring \cite{HL}, and Akkermans, Don, Rosenberg, and Schochet \cite{ADRS}. \centerline{\bf{Section Summaries}} This {\BS} is designed to provide a basic source for those in mathematics and physics who wish to use $KO$-theory in their work.
+There is no such source at present: we mean to remedy that problem.